jeppebayer/EcoGenetics/NOTEBOOK.md

 ### **18/11-2022**

 Reduced datapreparation master script to a third of the size.
 Most likely also reducing computation time marginally.

+### **24/11-2022**

+Update on work:
+Data preparation master script has been completed.
+Working on small overhaul to script 01 for indexing reference genomes.
+Working on script 03 to create initial analysis files for all population genetics samples.
+For every sample there is to be a pileup, VCF, SFS-complete, SFS-intergenic and SFS-nonsyn file.
+All are to be placed in the corresponding sample folder.
+Looking into the use of cactus for multiple sequence alignment.
+I have gotten a workflow from Jilong.
+Looking into genome assembly and annotation.
+I have gotten workflow files from Jilong.
+--- For the museomics samples need to collect all samples within each species into one VCF file

+Need to do some general housekeeping and reorganization of files.
+Also have some pictures data need to made to schematics and need new illustrations for some proccesses.

 ---